 For example, Dr. Squatch uses iconography to outline their products key features, alongside quirky copy.

-best e-commerce product page design Dr. Squatch
+best ecommerce product page design Dr. Squatch

 Highlights: